esscott1/pyprflow/ReadMe.md

  ### How are orchestration workflows represented in this tool?
 Workflows are created by submitting a JSON object that represent the structure and rules of the workflow.
-Below are the JSON Schema and examples of both a Simple and Complex workflow.
+Below are the JSON Schema and examples of both a simple and complex workflow.
 Upon submission workflows are validated.
 You can pre-validate by using the API/Workflow/Validate api.
 Workflows must have at least one starting node and at least one ending node.
-Path validation is also required, where every node must have at least one entry point and one exit point.  the exceptions are,  starting nodes do not need a explicitly entry paths, and ending nodes do not need to have explicit exit paths.
+Path validation is also required, where every node must have at least one entry point and one exit point.
+The exceptions are,  starting nodes do not need a explicit entrance paths, and ending nodes do not need to have explicit exit path.

 Workflow JSON Schema